-Additional, targeted support & provision
+Additional, targeted support and provision

-Year 6 students with SEND are invited to an activity day at the school in the Summer Term, in preparation for a smooth transition to secondary school.
+Year 6 students with EHCPs and SEND are invited to transition morning or afternoon at the school in the Summer Term, in preparation for a smooth transition to secondary school.
+There is also opportunity for SEND students to access the Masterclass programme in the summer term and Summer school in the school holidays.

 Year 7 begins with a team building and group skills day.
 To encourage independence, students have access to: